- The Monograph

 St. Melito of Sardis (ca. 170): "When the Church arose and the Gospel took precedence, the model [Jewish Law] was made void, conceding its power to the [Gentile Christian] reality, and the law was fulfilled, conceding its power to the Gospel" (Williamson and Allen, p.
 11).
 Tertullian (Latin Christianity XIV): "Going about to establish their own righteousness, they [Jews] have not submitted themselves unto the righteousness of God; for Christ is the end of the law for righteousness to everyone that believeth" (ANF vol. 3. p.
 460).
 St. Cyprian (ca. 250, Three Books of Testimonies Against the Jews; Heads 9, 10, 11, 15): "That the former law which was given to Moses was to cease; that a new law was to be given; that another dispensation and a new covenant was to be given; that Christ should be the house and temple of God" (ANF vol. 5, pp. 510–511).
 St. Augustine (Against the Jews 1.2): "They [Jews] do not listen to what we [Christians] say, because they do not understand what they read" (The Fathers of the Church, Patristic Series, vol. 27, p.
 392).

 Although opposition to Mosaic Law and Law-observant Jews was repeated endlessly, neither St. Paul, or his successors ever offered satisfactory explanations why following Biblical rules generates "sin" (Galatians 3.22), why the Law is a "curse" (Galatians 3.10–13), and why the Law is "the ministry of death" (2 Corinthians 3.7).
 That is: how do Jews and Gentiles who follow Biblical Law impede their salvation?
-Considering the firm Biblical commandments in Genesis to Deuteronomy to obey the Law, St. Paul's "justification" for stating "No one will be justified by the works of the [Jewish] Law" (Galatians 2.16) appears quite "unjustified."
-Nowhere in the Jewish Scriptures can one find statements that the advent of a crucified Jesus Christ ended the "Law," nor that opposition to Jewish Law gained through "faith" in Jesus Christ, makes such faithful into "children of God" (Galatians 3.26).
+In view of the firm Biblical commandments in Genesis to Deuteronomy to obey the Law, St. Paul's "justification" for stating "No one will be justified by the works of the [Jewish] Law" (Galatians 2.16) appears quite "unjustified."
+Nowhere in the Jewish Scriptures can one find statements that the advent of a crucified Jesus Christ ended the "Law," or that opposition to Jewish Law gained through "faith" in Jesus Christ, makes such faithful into "children of God" (Galatians 3.26).

 For Christian theologians, the inconsistency of claiming possession of the Jewish Scriptures and ignoring its "Law" would probably have had little effect in diminishing recruitment, since gaining antique religious prestige and distance from Jewish identity may have been more important to Gentiles than Biblical inconsistency.
 There was certainly an advantage in enabling Gentiles to believe that the end of Jewish Law must have come from God (Romans 10.4, Galatians 3.13) rather than from St. Paul's more mundane need to evangelize Gentiles averse to Jewish customs and religious rituals.